Our five areas of Expertise

 The Social and Human Sciences Sector promotes the development and use of knowledge that contributes to a better understanding and management of social transformations.
 The focus is on improving the link between research and policymaking, including formulation, monitoring, and evaluation of development policies and processes, dissemination of research findings, best practices, and capacity building.
 The Cluster Office is committed to achieving gender equality and equity through sport, promoting the rights and inclusion of persons with disabilities, and fostering meaningful youth engagement for peace and security in all spheres of life for a sustainable future for all.

 Culture is an enabler and driver of development processes in the countries and territories in the Cluster.
 The role of the UNESCO Cluster Office for the Caribbean is a crucial one considering the uniqueness and richness of this region's cultural heritage.
 The overarching goal is to foster cultural diversity, promote intercultural dialogue and establish a culture of peace in the region as catalyzer for sustainable development.
 In light of the challenges of the Caribbean SIDS, the Office’s activities focus on pre- and post-disaster assessments on cultural heritage to prevent, safeguard and restore tangible and intangible heritage, to prevent the loss of Caribbean identities.

 Communication and Information

-UNESCO’s activities for Communication and Information aim to foster free flow of ideas, universal access to information and building inclusive knowledge societies through democratization of institutions and actors in the region.
-The development of Caribbean media enhances freedom of expression, and contributes to poverty eradication, peace and sustainable development.
-UNESCO trains media professionals in reporting on global challenges, such as climate change, building up the skills of Caribbean Youth in digital development for employability, and improving their information infrastructures - media, libraries, archives, information services & networks.
+UNESCO’s activities for Communication and Information aim to foster the free flow of ideas, universal access to information, and building inclusive knowledge societies through the democratization of institutions and actors in the region.
+The development of Caribbean media enhances the freedom of expression and contributes to poverty eradication, peace, and sustainable development.
+UNESCO trains media professionals in reporting on global challenges, such as climate change, building up the skills of Caribbean Youth in digital development for employability, and improving their information infrastructures - media, libraries, archives, information services and networks.